Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 ### Introduction
 A Python application that allows users to compare and analyse various characteristics of different monsters from the Godzilla universe.

-### Developer guide

-- Integrating new data sources
-  - Changing the base_path and the file_name variables to import your own CSV files.
-  - Changing the image URLs in the CSV file allows you to use different images.

-- Optimising performance
-  - Using @st.cache_data above selected functions is helpful.

 ### User guide

 - Sidebar components